DazzlingFugu/ember-cli-embedded/README.md

 ### Start your app

-This addon relies on [ember-export-application-global](https://github.com/ember-cli/ember-export-application-global) to expose a global variable.
-By default, it exposes your app under its capitalized name, _eg._ `MyApp`.
+This addon relies on [ember-export-application-global](https://github.com/ember-cli/ember-export-application-global) to get your application globally exposed.
 See its documentation for more information.

 In your JS code, just execute `MyApp.start(/* optionalConfig */)` to resume the boot of your application.
 As per the example, it takes an optional configuration as its first argument.